Jump to:

 Laboratory studies

-Essential laboratory tests for the initial evaluation of all patients with osteoporosis include a complete blood count, CHEM-7, serum calcium and phosphorus levels, liver function tests, thyroid-stimulating hormone (TSH) level, serum 25-hydroxyvitamin D (25(OH)D) level, and 24-hour urinary calcium.
-In younger men, total testosterone and gonadotropin levels should be ordered as well.
-Based on initial lab work results, a number of other tests may be warranted.
+Essential laboratory tests for the initial evaluation of all patients with osteoporosis include a complete blood count, basic metabolic panel, serum calcium and phosphorus levels, liver function tests, thyroid-stimulating hormone (TSH) level, serum 25-hydroxyvitamin D (25(OH)D) level, and 24-hour urinary calcium.
+In younger men, total testosterone and gonadotropin levels should be ordered as well.3,5 Based on initial lab work results, several other tests may be warranted.

 Imaging

-The American Medical Association (AMA) and the NOF (National Osteoporosis Foundation) recommend a DXA for definitive diagnosis of osteoporosis and for monitoring the effects of therapy.5 Current NOF recommendations suggest that the following groups have a DXA scan: all women aged 65 and older and all men aged 70 or older, menopausal and postmenopausal women with risk factors (regardless of age), men aged 50-69 with risk factors, and both men and women who have had broken bones after the age of 50.
-DXA scan may also be indicated based on significant height loss and abnormal X-rays of the spine.
-Vertebral imaging should be considered if a patient has a significant decrease in height to look for compression fractures.5
+Multiple different medical societies recommend a DXA for definitive diagnosis of osteoporosis and for monitoring the effects of therapy.
+General recommendations suggest that the following groups have a DXA scan: all women aged 65 and older and all men aged 70 or older, menopausal and postmenopausal women with risk factors (regardless of age), men aged 50-69 with risk factors, and both men and women who have had broken bones after the age of 50.10 DXA scan may also be indicated based on significant height loss and abnormal X-rays of the spine.
+Vertebral imaging should be considered if a patient has a significant decrease in height to look for compression fractures.

-Additional imaging studies include quantitative computer tomography (QCT), peripheral dual-energy X-ray absorptiometry (pDXA), and quantitative ultrasound densitometry (QUS).5 Quantitative ultrasound (QUS) is a safe and powerful screening tool for osteoporosis, and it is particularly useful in areas that do not have access to DXA machines.
-Studies have shown calcaneus QUS is a low-cost and readily-available alternative that is as effective as axial DXA at predicting osteoporosis-related fractures in elderly women; it can be a useful initial screening tool while minimizing exposure to ionizing radiation.9 However, QUS devices have not been standardized, and thus, measurements obtained using a particular QUS device should not be compared to those found using a different device.
+Additional imaging studies include quantitative computer tomography (QCT), peripheral dual-energy X-ray absorptiometry (pDXA), and quantitative ultrasound densitometry (QUS).
+Quantitative ultrasound (QUS) is a safe and powerful screening tool for osteoporosis, and it is particularly useful in areas that do not have access to DXA machines.
+Studies have shown calcaneus QUS is a low-cost and readily available alternative that is as effective as axial DXA at predicting osteoporosis-related fractures in elderly women; it can be a useful initial screening tool while minimizing exposure to ionizing radiation.11 However, QUS devices have not been standardized, and thus, measurements obtained using a particular QUS device should not be compared to those found using a different device.

 Supplemental assessment tools

 In addition to the initial diagnostic workup for osteoporosis outlined above, a number of other tests may be useful.
-Causes of secondary osteoporosis may be identified by obtaining parathyroid hormone levels, celiac antibodies levels, serum/urine protein electrophoresis, 24-hour urinary free cortisol, and an overnight dexamethasone suppression test.
-Biomarkers are a useful tool in detecting bone remodeling.
+Causes of secondary osteoporosis may be identified by obtaining parathyroid hormone levels, celiac antibodies levels, serum/urine protein electrophoresis, 24-hour urinary free cortisol, and an overnight dexamethasone suppression test.5 Biomarkers are a potentially useful tool in detecting bone remodeling.
 Resorption biomarkers include serum C-terminal telopeptide (CTx) and urinary N-terminal telopeptide (NTx).
-Formation biomarkers include serum bone-specific alkaline phosphatase (BSAP), osteocalcin (OC), and aminoterminal propeptide of type 1 procollagen (PINP).10
+Formation biomarkers include serum bone-specific alkaline phosphatase (BSAP), osteocalcin (OC), and aminoterminal propeptide of type 1 procollagen (PINP).12,13 Widespread clinical use of biomarkers is still not a reality with many experts having difficulty agreeing on their clinical utility.2,5

 Early predictions of outcomes

 The development of osteoporosis in anorexic females is best predicted by body weight history.
-Hip fractures have higher mortality rates than other bony fractures, though the risk of mortality significantly decreases with time.
-Interestingly, patients with vertebral fractures have an increased risk of mortality even after 1 year has elapsed from time of injury.
-In women who have had a vertebral fracture, 19% will have another fracture in the next year.11 Serum albumin (a measure of protein intake) has strong prognostic value for survival in patients who have suffered a hip fracture.
-Additionally, studies indicate that baseline T-scores at initial assessment are important in determining how often older adults should be screened, with higher scores being associated with a much smaller risk of transitioning to fragility fractures in the immediate future.6
+Hip fractures have initial higher mortality rates than other bony fractures, though the risk of mortality significantly decreases with time.5 Interestingly, patients with vertebral fractures have an increased risk of mortality even after 1 year has elapsed from time of injury.
+In women who have had a vertebral fracture, 19% will have another fracture in the next year.3 Additionally, studies indicate that baseline T-scores at initial assessment are important in determining how often older adults should be screened, with higher scores being associated with a much smaller risk of transitioning to fragility fractures in the immediate future.5

 Environmental

 Evaluating a patient’s home environment and discussing ways to safely maneuver around the home can decrease the risk of falls.
 Potential environmental hazards should be discussed with the patient with a focus on practical ways to remove such hazards from the home.
-The addition of grab bars, shower chairs, and brighter lighting are just some of the modifications that can be done with the help of social work and occupational therapists.
+A home inspection to evaluate walkway obstacles, uneven surfaces, areas of poor illumination, icy sidewalks, and potential slippery floors will minimize fall risk.
+Clothing modifications such as supportive orthopaedic footwear and avoidance of baggy/obstructive clothing is helpful.
+The addition of grab bars, shower chairs, and brighter lighting are just some of the modifications that can be done with the help of social work and occupational therapists.14

 Social role and social support system